Get our FREE IIFYM Weight Loss Starter Guide

 While inflammation in the short term is a good thing (and necessary to heal from infection or injury), it’s when inflammation starts to occur on a systemic level and becomes chronic that it gets dangerous.

-The foods you eat on a daily basis are directly tied into levels of inflammation in the body, therefore you do have great control over this.
+The foods you eat on a daily basis are directly tied to levels of inflammation in the body, therefore you do have great control over this.

 The paleo diet will provide foods that are strongest at reducing inflammation (omega-3 fatty acids found in fish along with fresh fruits and vegetables), so will work incredibly well to help combat these conditions.